sarahhaedrich/Big-shark/Lab04.md

 ## Lab 04

 In Lab 4, I used batch script files in Notepadd++ to preform the same hydrological analysis as Lab 3.
-To start, I downloaded the DEM files and the NUM files for both SRTM data and ASTER data [here](https://earthdata.nasa.gov/).
+To start, I downloaded the DEM files and the NUM files for both [SRTM data](https://doi.org/10.5067/MEaSUREs/SRTM/SRTMGL1.003) and [ASTER data](https://doi.org/10.5067/ASTER/ASTGTM.003) from [EarthData Search](https://earthdata.nasa.gov/).
 The DEM file (Digital Elevation Model) contains elevation data in a raster layer.
 The NUM files contains the source of each data point in the DEM file, also displayed as a raster layer (for example, the orange areas in the SRTM NUM file represents DEM data sourced from ASTER data).

 The prilimiary steps in the hydrological analysis were to mosaick the two tiles together into one grid, and then reproject the mosaicked grid into the UTM projection.
 I used a batch script to preform these functions.
 I then opened the files in Sage version 6.2 so I could visualize and further analyze the data.